bthate/botlib/README.rst

  > sudo rm /etc/systemd/system/botd.service

+BOTLIB detects whether it is run as root or as a user. if it's root it will use the /var/lib/botd/ directory and it it's user it will use ~/.bot

 BOTLIB has it's own CLI, you can run it by giving the bot command on the prompt, it will return with no response: